Hassmann/insights/README.md

-### Why Insights?
+## Why Insights?

 __To understand what's happening in your software while you develop it__

->This single goal, the commitment to simplicity and not to interfere with code and performance drive the design decisions behind SLD.Insights.
+>This single goal, the commitment to simplicity, and not to interfere with code and performance drive the design of SLD.Insights.

-### SLD.Insights - Features
+### Features

-- Readable Traces to the Output Window
+- Read-friendly Traces to the Output Window
 - Configurable in Code and Settings
-- Minimal impact on code and performance
+- Minimal impact on Code and Performance

 ### Quickstart
+1. Get the **Nuget** package ```SLD.Insights```

-Consider this code
+2. Consider this code

 ```csharp
 using SLD.Insights;